Modelling preventive measures and their effect on generation times in emerging epidemics

 Let $T_S$ be the time between infection and symptoms onset of an infectious individual.
 Consider the model of Section \ref{sect:model} with $\tau=T_S$.
 We assume that $T_S$ has conditional rate, given $\mathcal{X}_t$,

 where $a_S\in \mathbb{R}_{>0}$.
 In this way the distribution of the time to symptoms onset of an individual depends on their infectiousness process and is independent of their contact process.
-Furthermore, the above assumption implies that the higher the infectiousness, the higher the rate of symptoms onset, in line with the observed tendency of individuals with COVID-19 to show symptoms in proximity of the peak of their infectiousness, see e.g. \cite{he2020,hart2021b}, and with the viral load of patients with pandemic H1N1 2009 virus infection peaking on the day of onset of symptoms \cite{to2010}.
-Note that an infectious individual is not necessarily symptomatic, even if highly infectious.
+Furthermore, the above assumption implies that, at any given time, the higher the infectiousness, the higher the rate of symptoms onset.
+Therefore, it is more likely for a symptomatic infectious individual to show symptoms in proximity to the peak of their infectiousness, in line with what is observed for COVID-19, see e.g. \cite{he2020,hart2021b}, and with the viral load of patients with pandemic H1N1 2009 virus infection peaking on the day of onset of symptoms \cite{to2010}.
+Furthermore, note that in this model an infectious individual is not necessarily symptomatic, even if highly infectious.
 We call an infectious individual who never shows symptoms asymptomatic (to not be confused with an individual who has not shown symptoms yet, called pre-symptomatic), this corresponds to $T_S=\infty$.
 The probability that an individual with infectiousness process $X$ is asymptomatic is

 This means that the higher the total infectiousness, $ \int_0^\infty X(u) du$, the higher the probability of the individual being symptomatic.
 More generally, the probability that a typical individual is asymptomatic is Making different biological assumptions on symptoms onset would correspond to a different mathematical definition of $T_S$.
 For example, $T_S$ could be defined as the time at which the infectiousness process exceeds a certain threshold.
 From now on \eqref{eq:rate_sympt} is assumed.
 This is not only a realistic assumption, but also mathematically convenient, yielding explicit formulas for $R^{(1)}$ and $R^{(2)}$, the average number of individuals infected by a typical infectious individual before and after symptoms onset, respectively.
 See the supplementary material for more details.